qservando/ansible-docker/README.md

 # ansible-docker
-Ansible playbook to install docker and docker-compose
+Ansible playbook to install docker and docker-compose on ubuntu 22.04 LTS